 Students met with 911 operators and learned that lines are often backed up with non-emergency calls.
 Then they set out to design an app that allows people to report emergencies without tying up the phone lines.

 The project succeeded because it grew out of authentic student interest.
 “This project allowed students to combine the technical skills they acquired with what they care about in the community.
 It was important to have student buy-in, and allow them to tell me their interests, instead of telling them what they’re interested in.
-It also allowed them to find other students in the class who shared their interests,” she said.
+It also allowed them to find other students in the class who shared their interests,” she says.

 The effort took students well beyond the classroom.
-In addition to emergency operators, they spoke to people experiencing homelessness, youth program directors and a range of others in their search for a problem to solve.
+In addition to emergency operators, they spoke to people experiencing homelessness, youth program directors, and a range of others in their search for a problem to solve.

 Some might wonder about the legal and logistical hurdles around these kinds of activities, and in fact STEM teachers who have ventured beyond the classroom say these can be stumbling blocks.

 “There are safety concerns, legalities around meeting with kids after school or on weekends.
-There are also contractual issues around how I can use my time and those can become a limiting factor,” Saghafi said.
+There are also contractual issues around how I can use my time and those can become a limiting factor,” Saghafi says.

 For those looking to take STEM beyond the classroom, there are a range of online resources available.